Ram Pada Jamatia

 Rama Pada Jamatia (born 13 February 1957) is an Indian politician from Tripura.
-He formerly served as Minister of Tribal Welfare (excluding TRP & PTG) and Industry & Commerce (Handloom, Handicrafts and Sericulture) in Government of Tripura under Manik Saha Ministry.
-He became the MLA from Bagma Assembly Constituency by defeating CPI(M) candidate Naresh Jamatia by a margin of 2,833 votes in 2018.
+He currently serves as the 12th Speaker of the Tripura Legislative Assembly.
+He formerly served as Minister of Tribal Welfare (excluding TRP & PTG) and Industry & Commerce (Handloom, Handicrafts and Sericulture) in the Government of Tripura under the Manik Saha Ministry.
+He first became the MLA from the Bagma Assembly Constituency by defeating CPI(M) candidate Naresh Jamatia by a margin of 2,833 votes in 2018.